Vishwajeetbamane/guessthenumber/README.md

  3.As your guesses goes wrong it will decrease your moves by 1.
  4.You can only 5 numbers.
  5.If your all guesses goes wrong then Try Again!!
- 6.If your guess correct number then Congratulations!!You Won!!
+ 6.If you guess correct number then Congratulations!!You Won!!